AvtsVivek/Rss-Hidden-Facts/src/ReservationIssue/ReadMe.md

 So - "If there is one ideology that is dangerous to this country today, thats RSS."

 And you know, there is a fun fact to this particular point.
 Believe it or not, this is said by none other than our own Pappu - Rahul Gandhi.
-How true it is?
+How true it is...

 Bit serious, The idea is simple, more you undermine our scriptures, the more you become acceptable by the left and the west.
-As I already mentioned, this is an anti intellectual moment.
+As I already mentioned, this is an anti intellectual movement.
 No books, no reading.
 Just roaming around and crapping.

 Does he have any guts to speak against Islm and Chistnity?